 Japan is the world’s third-largest economy, an advanced technology powerhouse, and an important source of and destination for foreign investment.
 Although the Japanese government actively welcomes foreign direct investment (FDI), foreign participation remains low and Japan’s stock of FDI, as a percentage of GDP, is among the lowest in the OECD.
-In 2020, it received US$10.3 billion of inbound FDI versus US$3 billion five years earlier, an increase of 243 percent.
-Due to the COVID-19 pandemic and economic fallout, Japan’s real GDP decreased in 2020 by 4.6 percent.
+In 2021, it received US$24.6 billion of inbound FDI versus US$19.3 billion five years earlier, an increase of 27 percent, and real GDP grew in 2021 by 1.6 percent.

 Japan continues to be an attractive destination for FDI due to its world-leading technology and high-end manufacturing firms.
 However, slow domestic growth, coupled with an already saturated investment market, and informal barriers for foreign investors have lowered Japan’s attractiveness as an FDI destination.
 Japan currently represents the world’s most complex economy, 1 out of 146 in economic complexity, due to its high-tech intensive industries and cutting-edge research and development engine.